Earn Your Bachelor of Science in Nursing (BSN) Degree from Simmons University

 Bachelor’s degree in Nursing admission requirements

-Applying to Simmons’ BSN degree program is free when using either the Simmons application or the Common Application.
+Applying to Simmons’ BSN degree program is free when using the Common Application.
 The Simmons admission committee will review your application holistically to learn not only what you have accomplished, but who you are, including your participation in leadership and co-curricular activities.

 Learn more about what our admission committee considers when admitting BSN degree students and BSN degree requirements.